Romelium/mpatch/README.md

 The primary motivation for `mpatch` comes from working with Large Language Models (LLMs).

-When you ask an AI like ChatGPT, Claude, or Copilot to refactor code, it often provides the changes in a convenient markdown format with ` ```diff` blocks. **However, you can't trust that the line numbers are correct.** Sometimes, even the surrounding context lines aren't a perfect, character-for-character match to your current code.
+When you ask an AI like ChatGPT, Claude, or Copilot to refactor code, it often provides the changes in a convenient markdown format with ` ```diff` or ` ```patch` blocks. **However, you can't trust that the line numbers are correct.** Sometimes, even the surrounding context lines aren't a perfect, character-for-character match to your current code.
 A standard `patch` command will often fail in these situations.

 **This is the core problem `mpatch` was built to solve.**